Any place with a temple dedicated to the dancing God from the Bhagavad-Gita (that is um, Shiva) is okay by us.

-Many of Hampi’s 17-square miles of carved- rock buildings were destroyed in the Muslim invasions, but visitors still find it’s otherworldly flavor endlessly appealing.
-Interested travelers, who double a suitcase schleppers should beware: getting there can be difficult.
+Many of Hampi’s 17-square miles of carved- rock buildings were destroyed during the Muslim invasions, but visitors still find its otherworldly flavor endlessly appealing.
+Interested travelers, who double a suitcase schleppers, should beware: getting there can be difficult.
 The only way to reach Hampi is in a three-wheeled auto rickshaw that sets out from the nearby dingy service town of Hospet.

 Comfort doesn’t matter: while most trekkers consider themselves lucky to get a room in an ashram without utilities, others just crash among the ruins for the night.

 Hampi, half a world away and defiantly embedded in another time, will make you feel holy no matter where you sleep. — Ande Wanderer (Text and photos)

 ‘Hampi: City of Victory’ was first featured in Blue Magazine and was a winner of the ‘Best of Blue’ award.